How does a GMC policy work?

 Cashless claims are entertained for network hospitals.
 The insured needs to complete some pre-authorization formalities in case of planned hospitalization.
 For emergency cases, they can liaise with their insurance SPOC.
 Alternatively, they can provide the insurance details to the hospital and they co-ordinate with the insurance company.

 In these claims, the insured takes care of all the expenses.
-Post discharge they file the claim for reimbursement with the insurance company.
+Post-discharge they file the claim for reimbursement with the insurance company.

 However, for group insurance claims the paperwork is comparatively easier.
 Mostly the members or employees can reach out to a SPOC or intermediary, rather than dealing with the insurance company.

-An important point to note about group insurance scheme is that they do not have lifelong validity.
+An important point to note about group insurance schemes is that they do not have lifelong validity.
 The employees/ members remain covered under the policy as long as they remain part of the organization or group.
 Hence, if one changes employers or exits from the group, they cannot claim healthcare benefits as per the policy.

 It is important to read all the terms and conditions of the policies to ensure that you make the most of the benefits.